vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 of ḍhve in the 2d pl. perf. has been pointed out in the literature.

 d\.
-The conversion of ṣ to ṭ (or ḍ) as final and before bh and su is parallel with the like conversion of ç, and of j and h in the mṛj and ruh classes of roots, and perhaps with the occasional change of s to t (167–8).
+The conversion of ṣ to ṭ (or ḍ) as final and before bh and su is parallel with the like conversion of ś, and of j and h in the mṛj and ruh classes of roots, and perhaps with the occasional change of s to t (167–8).
 It is a very infrequent case, occurring (save as it may be assumed in the case of ṣaṣ) only once in the RV. and once in the AV.
-(-dviṭ and -pruṭ), although those texts have more than 40 roots with final ṣ; in the Brāhmaṇas, moreover, have been noticed further only -pruṭ and víṭ (ÇB.), and -çliṭ (K.).
+(-dviṭ and -pruṭ), although those texts have more than 40 roots with final ṣ; in the Brāhmaṇas, moreover, have been noticed further only -pruṭ and víṭ (śB.), and -śliṭ (K.).
 From piṅṣ, RV. has the anomalous form piṇak (2d and 3d sing., for pinaṣ-s and pinaṣ-t).

 e\.
 Before s in internal combination (except su of loc. pl.) it becomes